kfitzgerald/dirty-raid/README.md

 # Changelog

+### v4.3.0 - New My Channel QR code view
+- Added My Channel in user dropdown which displays your channel QR code and link to your channel

+### v4.2.1
+- Fix for edge case where streams fail to return from Twitch

 ### v4.2.0 - Created events toggle
 - Added Created events toggle to show/hide events you have organized (but may not have joined)